 It has been reported that they can have two or even three colonies a year.
 That is new queens, instead of hibernating, will immediately start a nest.

-On the right you can see a Bombus pratorm worker with some pollen in her baskets sitting on some bare soil.
+Above you can see a Bombus pratorm worker with some pollen in her baskets sitting on some bare soil.
 She is warming up.
 It was a chilly day and she had been foraging on some nearby flowers.
 The bare soil was on a south-facing slope and so it caught the sun and would have been warmer than the surrounding air.
 Using the heat from the soil to help warm herself up will enable her to use less of the nectar she has gathered in her honeystomach for her flight home, and so she will have more for her sisters.
 For more on how bumblebees maintain body temperature see the warming up section.

-The photographs on the right and below show a male.
+The photographs above and below show a male.
 It is easy to see that he is a male because of his colouring - he has so much more yellow, and also because he has no pollen basket on his back legs.
 The photograph below was taken early in the morning, and the male had stayed out all night, and was too tired and cold to move, enabling me to get really close.
 It is common for males to spend the night hanging under flowers.
 This means in the cold morning all they have to do is crawl up the stem to drink their breakfast then get on with the important task - actually their only task - of finding a queen to mate with.

-The only other thing he does is drink nectar.
+Once a male (see photograph below) has left the nest he does not return.
+His sole aim is to mate, and he will patrol a circuit laying down a scent at strategic spots in order to attract a newly emerged queen who will find the scent so irresistible that she will allow him to mate with her.The only other thing he does is drink nectar.
 So he will stay outside all night, usually clinging to the underside of a flower for some protection from rain etc. Often he will choose the same flower night after night.
 Then once the morning sun comes out he has just enough strength to climb - in the UK they are often too cold to fly - up to the flower entrance to drink some nectar and warm up ready for more scent patrolling.